 Participation: Any child living within or attending any school (public or private) in the Sherwood School District shall be eligible to participate in the grade appropriate SBO program(s).
 Each member of SBO is invited to attend the membership meetings of SBO and the SBO Board of Directors, to make suggestions regarding the administration and execution of SBO's program(s).
 The SBO Board of Directors may, in their sole and absolute discretion, terminate the participation of any participant.

 Programs: The following programs shall be organized under the SBO umbrella:

-Boys Classic
+Boys Classic (Grades 4 – 8)

-Girls Classic
+Girls Classic (Grades 4 – 8)

 Boys High School Recreation

 Girls High School Recreation